urob/adv360-demo-config/readme.md

 branch](https://github.com/urob/zmk/tree/adv360) of the ZMK firmware.
 Compared to the branch used by the official Kinesis repo, it features the following enhancements:
 - ZMK updated to latest ZMK firmware
+- includes board files from [PR #1454](https://github.com/zmkfirmware/zmk/pull/1454), replacing the local definitions in the official Kinesis repo
-- includes board files and optional alternate matrix-transform (see below)
+- adds optional alternate matrix-transform (see below)
 - supports experimental mouse usage (PR #778)
 - supports tri-state (aka swapper) behavior (PR #1366)
 - supports global-quick-tap-ms configuration for hold-taps and combos (PR #1387)